What Is Demandbase Intent?

-To set up Intent, you must enter a set of keywords that your ICP would be interested in, and optionally, some websites they’re likely to visit.
-Best practice is to enter a comprehensive list that represents your domain expertise.
-If a comprehensive list isn’t available, you can enter at least five keywords and ask Demandbase to discover the rest.
-The more you can supply, the better.
+If you use Demandbase One, you can start by entering a list of keywords that reflect the intent of your ICP, such as product areas and company names.
+The best practice would be to enter a comprehensive list that represents your domain expertise.
+If a comprehensive list isn’t available, you can enter at least five keywords and let Demandbase discover the rest.
+The more keywords you can supply, the better.

 Demandbase Uses Data and AI to Enhance Your Keyword Set

-Even if you enter what you feel is a complete list based on your expertise to the intent AI engines, Demandbase enhances the list.
+Even if you feel confident that you provided a complete keyword list based on your expertise to the intent AI engines, Demandbase enhances the list.
 In addition to the keywords that you supply, Demandbase Intent draws annually on 470 billion monthly interactions from across the web from B2B companies, 4 billion IP addresses, and 36 billion B2B site visits, and is constantly looking for similarities to accounts that turned into opportunities.
 The more relevant data that we have to work with, the better our AI and machine learning can analyze and learn from them to create better associations and predictions for prospect intent.
 Demandbase technology gathers intent data from the following sources: